Balloon Sinuplasty in Los Angeles

 Bleeding and Tenderness

 The patient may experience bloody drainage or bleeding for a few days.
 Besides, there may be tenderness on the cheek, forehead, or nasal cavity.

 A patient may experience some minor swelling on the surrounding facial area, nasal cavities, and passages.

 Failure to clean the sinuses properly after the surgery may lead to an infection.

 Most individuals can leave the medical facility shortly after the surgery and resume most activities after one or two days.
 The doctor may recommend that you avoid nose-blowing for 1-2 days immediately after the procedure.
 A person may feel tired, groggy, congested, and tender for some days after the surgery.

 Schedule Your Consultation

-At Zandifar MD, we can expertly treat sinus conditions and carry out balloon sinuplasty in Beverly Hills when necessary.
+At Zandifar MD, we can expertly treat sinus conditions and carry out balloon sinuplasty in his Beverly Hills or Santa Monica office.
 To find out if this is the right treatment for your sinus condition visit our office and meet Dr. Zandifar.
 He is a board-certified otolaryngologist with more than a decade of experience in treating sinus disease and nasal blockage.